rwos/rpterm/README.md

 * `make`
 * `make run` (or `make debug`)

+## Documentation

+* TODO

+## Bugs

+* no xterm compatible mouse support (yet (maybe))
+* the shell to execute is hard-coded to `/bin/bash -i`
+* using a web browser to display a shell is ridiculous

-## Problems
+## Known Design Problems

-* the layout engine can't be used seperately, and can't be switched out
+* the layout engine can't be used separately, and can't be switched out
 * this only runs wherever chromium runs, porting it means porting chromium (instead of just a small IO part)
+* the untyped nature of byte streams in unix makes interpreting them a fiddly, and ultimately buggy, balancing act
+* it's unclear weather inline UI code (via escape codes) is a good idea at all

 ## Author and License